Pyramids Schmeramids: Why the Pyramids of Egypt and Mesoamerica

 Not only are the Mesoamerican pyramids truncated, their exterior is also obviously different due to the amount of decoration, primarily in the form of sculptures representing deities in the Mesoamerican pantheon.
 These sculptures, though they do not appear on every Mesoamerican pyramid, appear on many, including the famous "El Castillo" at the site of Chichen Itza where the feathered serpent god Quetzacoatl appears frequently:

-The "Castillo," or castle, as the Spanish called it shows some of the
+The "Castillo," or castle, as the Spanish called it shows some

 architectural innovations of the time, some of them based on the theme